twobob/SCream/README.md

 # SCream
-A bookmarklet to tidy up your S(C)tream
+A bookmarklet to tidy up your soundcloud "Stream"
 [https://twobob.github.io/SCream/]